 Profiles in Architecture & Design: African American Architects Who Changed Our World

 At one point in our travels we have gone through Los Angeles International Airport.
 Did you know that one of the great African American architects in the United States was responsible for the concept of one of the busiest airports in the world?
+In an industry that still struggles with gender, racial equity, and inclusiveness, African-American architects continue to make an impact – and significant contributions in their communities, their cities, and around the world.
+They may be few in number, but these pioneering men and women are creating and designing marvelous structures and reshaping the American and international landscape.
 Read on to find out more about these architects who designed distinctive buildings – from commercial buildings to luxury houses – and made a lasting impact.

 Born in Los Angeles and an orphan at age 4, Paul Revere Williams (1894-1980) was the first African-American architect to become president of the American Institute of Architects (AIA).
 In a career that spanned more than 60 years, he became famous for his contributions to the design of Los Angeles International Airport including the “space ship” building in the middle of the airport; and many of the beautiful homes in Hollywood and Southern California as the “Architect to the Stars”.

 Recognized around the world, the iconic "Theme Building" at Los Angeles Airport was designed by architect Paul Williams (Photo credit: Theme Building LAX Airport by Eric Salard under license CC BY-SA 2.0).